amirhoseinshahabnia/50-days/README.md

 # 50days
 This project is to track 50 HTML/CSS/JS projects that will be done for the next 50 days.
-The course is based on [bradtraversy](https://github.com/bradtraversy/50projects50days) course on Udemy.
+These projects are based on [bradtraversy](https://github.com/bradtraversy/50projects50days) course on Udemy.

 Here is a list of the projects, with their corresponding day # and descriptions